Prison Performance Tables

 |Escape - breach temporary release||0||0||0||0|

-There was one core security event in the quarter; an escape from hospital escort occurred in the Hawke’s Bay during August, the offender has subsequently been apprehended.
-This event means that Hawke’s Bay Prison automatically records a grade of needs improvement, irrespective of the internal procedures score.
+There was one core security event in the quarter; an escape from medical escort that occurred in November involving a prisoner from Christchurch Men’s Prison, the offender was captured shortly afterwards.
+This event means that Christchurch Men’s Prison automatically records a grade of needs improvement, irrespective of the internal procedures score.

 Prison Industry, Treatment and Learning Performance Table

-Performance results remained stable between Q4 2015/16 and Q1 2016/17 with no prisons in the needs improvement grade.
+Performance results remained stable between Q1 2016/17 and Q2 2016/17 with no prisons in the needs improvement grade.